hagnernils/awesome-chinese/README.md

 ## Learning Hanzi
 [Hacking Chinese articles on characters](https://www.hackingchinese.com/my-best-advice-on-how-to-learn-chinese-characters/) is a great guide on many topics about learning 汉字.

-[Outliers Chines Caracters Masterclass](https://www.outlier-linguistics.com/collections/chinese/products/how-to-learn-chinese-characters) a condensed and well-thought course about the structure behind the chinese writing system.
+[Outliers Chines Caracters Masterclass :dollar:](https://www.outlier-linguistics.com/collections/chinese/products/how-to-learn-chinese-characters) a condensed and well-thought course about the structure behind the chinese writing system.

 ## Dictionaries
 [Pleco](https://www.pleco.com/) is the go-to app.
 I recommend the professional bundle (worth more than buying any paper dictionary, especially with OCR and handwriting).

-[The outlier dictionary](https://www.outlier-linguistics.com/collections/chinese/products/outlier-dictionary-of-chinese-characters) is a one-of-a kind dictionary that breaks down the components of characters.
+[The outlier dictionary :dollar:](https://www.outlier-linguistics.com/collections/chinese/products/outlier-dictionary-of-chinese-characters) is a one-of-a kind dictionary that breaks down the components of characters.

-[现代汉语规范词典](https://store.pleco.com/products.php) for intermediate learners, where its great explanations help with similar words.
+[现代汉语规范词典 :dollar:](https://store.pleco.com/products.php) for intermediate learners, where its great explanations help with similar words.

 ## Flashcards
 [Anki](https://apps.ankiweb.net/) - the classic flashcard program for spaced repetition,